itay1313/frontenddogma.com/posts/2021/aging-web-developer.md

 ---
-layout: post.njk
-title: Thoughts for the Aging Web Developer
+author: j9t
+date: 2021-05-31
 description: There may be a time when you’ll feel “too old” for web development.
 When you begin to feel that, here are a few thoughts.
 They might not be all you need but—maybe they are of use.
-author: j9t
-date: 2021-05-31
+layout: post.njk
 tags:
   - article
+  - test
 target_url: https://meiert.com/en/blog/the-aging-developer/
-# eleventyExcludeFromCollections: true
+title: Thoughts for the Aging Web Developer
 ---